Yoruba religion: Olódùmarè

 Olódùmarè is the most important "state of existence".
 "They" are the owner of all heads, for during human creation, Olódùmarè gave "èmí" (the breath of life) to humankind.
 In this, Olódùmarè is Supreme.

-Perhaps one of the most important human endeavors extolled within the Yoruba literary corpus is the quest to improve one's "Ìwà" (character, behaviour).
+Perhaps one of the most important human endeavours extolled within the Yorùbá literary corpus is the quest to improve one's "Ìwà" (character, behaviour).
 In this way the teachings transcend religious doctrine, advising as they do that a person must also improve their civic, social and intellectual spheres of being; every stanza of the sacred Ifá oracular poetry (Odu Ifa) has a portion covering the importance of "Ìwà".
 Central to this is the theme of righteousness, both individual and collective.

+Olódùmarè is recognized in Yorùbá belief as the Supreme Being and the ultimate source of all creation.
+Everything that exists—Òrìṣà, human beings, animals, nature, and spiritual forces—originates from Olódùmarè.
+As the divine architect of the universe, Olódùmarè holds the highest authority and is the giver of àṣẹ, the sacred energy that sustains and empowers all life.

 Creation

-The Yorubas as a people regard Olodumare as the principal force of creation.
+Adherents of the Yorùbá religion regard Olodumare as the principal force of creation.

-According to one of the Yoruba accounts of creation, at a certain stage in the process, the "truth" was sent to confirm the habitability of the planets that were newly formed.
+According to one of the Yorùbá accounts of creation, at a certain stage in the process, the "truth" was sent to confirm the habitability of the planets that were newly formed.
 The earth, being one of these, was visited but considered too wet for conventional living.

-After a successful period of time, a number of divinities led by Obatala were sent to accomplish the task of helping earth develop its crust.
-On one of their visits to the realm, the arch-divinity Obatala took to the stage equipped with a mollusk that concealed some form of soil; winged beasts and some cloth like material.
-The contents were emptied onto what soon became a large mound on the surface of the water and soon after, the winged-beasts began to scatter this around until the point where it gradually made into a large patch of dry land; the various indentations they created eventually becoming hills and valleys.
+After a successful period of time, a number of divinities led by Obatala were sent to accomplish the task of helping the earth develop its crust.
+On one of their visits to the realm, the arch-divinity Obàtálá took to the stage equipped with a mollusc that concealed some form of soil, winged beasts, and some cloth-like material.
+The contents were emptied onto what soon became a large mound on the surface of the water and soon after, the winged beasts began to scatter this around until the point where it gradually made into a large patch of dry land; the various indentations they created eventually becoming hills and valleys.

-Obatala leaped onto a high-ground and named the place Ife.
+Ọbàtálá leapt onto a high ground and named the place Ife.
 The land became fertile and plant life began to flourish.
-From handfuls of earth he began to mold figurines.
-Meanwhile, as this was happening on earth, Olodumare gathered the gases from the far reaches of space and sparked an explosion that shaped into a fireball.
-He subsequently sent it to Ife, where it dried much of the land and simultaneously began to bake the motionless figurines.
-It was at this point that Olodumare released the "breath of life" to blow across the land, and the figurines slowly came into "being" as the first people of Ife.
+From handfuls of earth, he began to mould figurines.
+Meanwhile, as this was happening on Earth, Olódùmarè gathered the gases from the far reaches of space and sparked an explosion that shaped into a fireball.
+He subsequently sent it to Ifẹ̀, where it dried much of the land and simultaneously began to bake the motionless figurines.
+It was at this point that Olódùmarè released the "breath of life" to blow across the land, and the figurines slowly came into "being" as the first people of Ife.

-For this reason, Ife is locally referred to as "Ife Oodaye" - "cradle of existence".
+For this reason, Ife is locally referred to as "Ifẹ̀ Ọ̀ọ̀dáyé" – "cradle of existence".